Build a coach house

 Lots with local street or lane access

-If you have a corner lot that is at least 15m wide and 36.5m deep and on a local street, or a lot that is at least 15m wide and has open lane access, the process you use to apply depends on the height of the coach house you want to build.
+If you have a corner lot that is at least 15m wide and 36.5m deep and on a local street, or a lot that is at least 15m wide and has open lane access, you can apply for a building permit directly.

 Lots without local street or lane access